mikesidhu/App42-Unity3D-Facebook-Leaderboard/README.md

 ```

 Saving Facebook User Score.

-For saving user score, we need at least a gameName, facebook userId to whome score have to be save, score value, and a callback.
+For saving facebook user score, we need at least a gameName, facebook userId to whome score have to be save, score value, and a callback.

 ```
 public class App42Console : MonoBehaviour,App42CallBack